Agricultural Literacy Curriculum Matrix

 - Depending on the resources available, try growing seeds with differing amounts of vermicompost added or adding different amounts of compost to plants growing in the garden.

-- Observe changes in the plants for two to four weeks and have students use tape measures to record growth.
+- Observe changes in the plants for two to four weeks and have the students use tape measures to record growth.

 Concept Elaboration and Evaluation